justinport/csci401w-software-engineering-fall2023/src/docs/api/faq.md

-# Understanding the Express API with Swagger
+# Understanding the Express API with Swagger and Python Scripts

 Welcome to this software engineering project!
-As you delve into building and working with APIs, it's crucial to understand the tools and frameworks you're using.
-This document provides an introduction to Node.js, Express.js, and Swagger, shedding light on why they are essential in the modern web development ecosystem.
+This document offers insights into Node.js, Express.js, Swagger, Python, and pip.
+Here's what you need to know.

 ## 1. Node.js